 [F] 909.10.5 Fans.
-In addition to other requirements, belt-driven fans shall have 1.5 times the number of belts required for the design duty, with the minimum number of belts being two.
+In addition to other requirements, beltdriven fans shall have 1.5 times the number of belts required for the design duty, with the minimum number of belts being two.
 Fans shall be selected for stable performance based on normal temperature and, where applicable, elevated temperature.
 Calculations and manufacturer's fan curves shall be part of the documentation procedures.
 Fans shall be supported and restrained by noncombustible devices in accordance with the requirements of Chapter 16.
 Motors driving fans shall not be operated beyond their nameplate horsepower (kilowatts), as determined from measurement of actual current draw, and shall have a minimum service factor of 1.15.

 [F] 909.11 Power systems.
 The smoke control system shall be supplied with two sources of power.
 Primary power shall be from the normal building power systems.
 Secondary power shall be from an approved standby source complying with Chapter 27 of this code.
 The standby power source and its transfer switches shall be in a room separate from the normal power transformers and switch gears and ventilated directly to and from the exterior.
-The room shall be enclosed with not less than 1-hour fire barriers constructed in accordance with Section 707 or horizontal assemblies constructed in accordance with Section 712, or both.
+The room shall be enclosed with not less than 1-hour fire barriers constructed in accordance with Section 707 or horizontal assemblies constructed in accordance with Section 711, or both.
+The transfer to full standby power shall be automatic and within 60 seconds of failure of the primary power.

 [F] 909.11.1 Power sources and power surges.
-Elements of the smoke management system relying on volatile memories or the like shall be supplied with uninterruptable power sources of sufficient duration to span a 15-minute primary power interruption.
-Elements of the smoke management system susceptible to power surges shall be suitably protected by conditioners, suppressors or other approved means.
+Elements of the smoke control system relying on volatile memories or the like shall be supplied with uninterruptable power sources of sufficient duration to span 15-minute primary power interruption.
+Elements of the smoke control system susceptible to power surges shall be suitably protected by conditioners, suppressors or other approved means.